 Beige carpet.
 White walls.
 White doors.
 Your new apartment is a blank slate.
 Too blank.
 You want to give your new place some personality, but painting the walls may not be an option if you’re a renter.
 Don’t let the beige wall blues get to you though.

 It’s September, which means fall is upon us.
 The air is getting cooler, pumpkins are getting spicier, and the trees are getting orange-ier?
 But changing leaves aren’t the only things you’re watching.
 That’s right; it’s football season!

+A grill.
+A comfy hammock.
+A string of lights.
+All of the above!
 When you moved in, you had big plans for your little apartment balcony, but in the hustle and bustle of life, those plans got shoved to the bottom of your to-do list.
 But hey—there’s no better time than the present!

 Between tests, deadlines, and extracurricular activities, school is hard enough on its own!
 Keep your stress levels in check with an organized apartment (and no, color-coded trash bags won’t cut it).

 You need a furnished apartment, and you need it soon.
 However, it’s pretty clear that your options are limited.
 After all, only some apartments come furnished, right?
 Wrong.
 Find out how any apartment can be a furnished apartment with CORT!
-Read the rest of this entry »

 Big or small, view or no view — your apartment balcony can be a breathtaking refuge.
 These apartment decorating tips and tricks can help you turn it into a place you want to relax, show off, and entertain!
-Read the rest of this entry »

 The apartment balcony has become a battleground for flying the American flag in recent years.
 Across the country, disputes have arisen between landlords and tenants over whether the Star-Spangled Banner can wave from an apartment balcony.